GeorgeHop/react-native-country-codes-picker/README.md

 2. Custom search input rendering.
 3. Custom styling.
 4. Picker types (modal, input).
 If you need input with search.
-6. Docs update/improve for the best user experience,
+6. Docs update/improve for the best user experience.

 If you have something interesting !
 Just write to us :)